ECU has a commitment to ensure the conduct of ethical research by staff and students. Ethics is important to ensure:

 Staff ethics declarations are completed via STREAM.
 Declarations are only appropriate for research projects that do not involve the use of human participants, animals and/or previously collected confidential data.

-Once the application has been submitted it will be managed by the Coordinator Research Support and approved by the Associate Dean (Research).
+Once the application has been submitted it will be managed by the Research Ethics team and approved by the Associate Dean (Research).

 The University Animal Ethics Committee (AEC) is responsible for the review of ethics applications for projects involving the use of animals for scientific purposes (which includes teaching) from all staff an students.